 Do you love working with children and in their healthcare?
 It could be the field for you.
 A pediatrician specializes in the health of children until young adulthood.
 It includes their physical, social, and emotional well-being.

-The field has numerous subspecialties to choose from, something to think about as you look for cardiology personal statement, services.
+The field has numerous subspecialties to choose from, something to think about as you look for cardiology personal statements, services.
 From hematology, neonatology, to psychiatry.
 It is an opportunity to do more in preventive care.

-The job will involve advocacy for issues faced by children as they aren’t able to speak out on their own.
+The healthcare jobs will involve advocacy for issues faced by children as they aren’t able to speak out on their own.
 As you advocate for the best course of care, you will also need to communicate the same to both the patient and parents.

 Currently, the median salary range for a pediatrician is $168,990.

 I don’t remember any moment where I was excited about a visit to the dentist, especially in my childhood days.
 The duties of a dentist revolve around the oral health of their patients.
 To help the patient maintain proper health of their teeth, gums, and mouths; dentists diagnose oral diseases.

 They can also extract teeth or fill one’s cavities if it’s the optimal treatment option.
 Dentists have an average annual salary of $159,770.
 Even as more people seek cosmetic treatment such as teeth whitening, the demand for dentists is still on the high.

-They are dental specialists who with the aim of replacing missing teeth, build oral prostheses.
+They are dental specialists in healthcare jobs who to replace missing teeth, build oral prostheses.
 It helps patients in improving their appearance and restores their ability in performing daily tasks such as speaking and eating.

 According to the report, a Prosthodontists’s median annual salary is $126,050.